Terrier-Tech/tuff/README.md

 1. A string containing CSS selector-style classes and/or an id, e.g. `".foo.bar#foo1"` will generate `class="foo bar" id="foo1"`
 2. An object literal containing attributes (like `title`, `href`, `class`, etc.) and/or a `text` value that will populate the literal body of the element
-3. A function literal that takes the element as an argument and allows you to specify children of the element in the function body
+3. A function that takes the element as an argument and allows you to specify children of the element in the function body

 The assignment of attributes from #2 is also exposed as methods on the element.